Users Despair at Apple Podcasts App After iOS 14.5 Update

 The new system is fine for listening to podcasts like watching a TV show, with podcasts such as Apple's "The Line," where users need to start from the first-ever episode and listen in chronological order, never skipping an episode.
 But for many types of podcasts, such as news podcasts, where it is pointless to listen to older episodes and users may want to sometimes skip an episode, it is actively obstructive.

 All in all, many of these problems seem to be design changes rather than overt bugs, brought on by Apple's virtual removal of the concept of an individual podcast library.
+Separate issues such as a bug preventing episode limits from working have only exacerbated this problem.

 Other, more simple design changes in iOS 14.5's Podcasts app have also met the wrath of users.
 Apple has removed the "recently updated" tab and the ability to see how many unplayed episodes there are per show.
 Podcasts are also now sorted by the order in which they were originally followed by default.